 The Bachelor of Science in Journalism prepares students for careers in all aspects of modern journalism — print, online and broadcast — with skills in writing and reporting in multiple media.

 Journalism is an ideal career for those interested in gathering, reporting and analyzing information — and putting that information into an entertaining, easily understood format.
 It is a competitive field that has changed dramatically over the last few years and is expected to continue changing as new technology is introduced.

 Journalists play a vital role in how the public perceives local, national and international events.
 Careers in journalism require people who are independent, flexible, creative and highly innovative.
 Successful journalists are exceptional writers who are highly motivated and detail oriented.

 You can prepare for these exciting opportunities by earning your Bachelor of Science degree in Journalism from St. John’s University.
-Offered by the College of Professional Studies, the program prepares students for careers in all facets of Journalism, including print, broadcast and the Internet.
+Offered by the Collins College of Professional Studies, the program prepares students for careers in all facets of Journalism, including print, broadcast and the Internet.

-For more information about admission to this and other acclaimed undergraduate programs at St. John’s University, please visit Undergraduate Admission online.
-Or contact us directly at the campus of your choice:
+For more information about admission to this program, please visit Undergraduate Admission online or contact us directly at:

-Admission Office - Queens Campus718-990-2000[email protected]
+Admission Office - Queens Campus

 36 Credits from the following courses:

 And SIX Credits in Modern Foreign Language/Cultural Studies from any second language